aathn/mvk18/README.md

 [pre-commit]: https://pre-commit.com/

 #### Docstrings ####
 We use docstrings formatted in reStructuredText.
-See [PEP-287] and [this guide][rst docstrings] for more info on that.
+See [PEP-287] for details or [this summary][rst docstrings] for shorter info.

 [PEP-287]: https://www.python.org/dev/peps/pep-0287/
 [rst docstrings]: http://daouzli.com/blog/docstring.html#restructuredtext